-- The above illustration is provided only to explain the impact of expense ratio on scheme's returns, and not to be construed as providing any kind of investment advice or guarantee on returns on investments - The Expense are charged on the closing asset under management and are subject to change on a periodic basis. - The tax impact has not been considered in the above illustration.
+- The above illustration is provided only to explain the impact of expense ratio on scheme's returns, and not to be construed as providing any kind of investment advice or guarantee on returns on investments. - The Expense are charged on the closing asset under management and are subject to change on a periodic basis. - The tax impact has not been considered in the above illustration.
 In view of the individual nature of the implications, each investor is advised to consult his or her own tax advisors/authorised dealers with respect to the specific amount of tax and other implications arising out of his or her participation in the schemes.

-C. LOAD STRUCTURE:
+D. LOAD STRUCTURE:

-Exit Load is an amount which is paid by the investor to redeem the units from the scheme.
+Exit Load is an amount which is paid by the investor to subscribe to the units or to redeem the units from the scheme.
 Load amounts are variable and are subject to change from time to time.
-For the current applicable structure, please visit Franklin Templeton India's website (https://www.franklintempletonindia.com/funds-and-solutions/funds-explorer/all-mutual-funds) or call at 1-800-425 4255 or 1800 258 4255 (Please prefix the city STD code if calling from a mobile phone.
+For the current applicable structure, please visit Franklin Templeton India's website (www.franklintempletonindia.com) or call at 1-800-425 4255 or 1800 258 4255 (Please prefix the city STD code if calling from a mobile phone.
 Local call rates apply to both the numbers) or contact your distributor.

-Type of Load Load Chargeable (as %age of NAV) Exit Load In respect of each purchase of Units - 1% if the Units are redeemed/switched-out within one year of allotment.
+Type of Load Load Chargeable (as %age of NAV) Exit Load Nil